munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 </Tbody>
 </Table>

 Hiromachi Nanami is a first-year student at Tsukinomori Girls' Academy and the bassist of Morfonica.
-She is also classmates with Touko.
+She is also classmates with <a href="#toko">Toko</a>.

 Nanami is a normal bot, which means she has 50 skill point.
 She is 50% accurate when firing.
 Her reaction time is 0.4 seconds and she can detect footsteps.
 She holds her fire for 0.7 seconds before attacking.